Rajdeep-991/Interactive_ChatBot_AI/README.md

 - Voice Recognition: Utilizes the speech_recognition library to capture and convert speech to text.
 - AI Response Generation: Employs Google's PaLM to generate contextually relevant and coherent text responses.
 - Text-to-Speech: Uses pyttsx3 to convert the AI-generated text responses back to speech for a natural conversational experience.
-- Continuous Interaction: Keeps the conversation going in a loop until the user says "Bye", "Exit", "Quit", "bye", "exit", or "quit".
+- Continuous Interaction: Keeps the conversation going in a loop until the user says any of the following: "Bye", "Exit", "Quit", "bye", "exit", or "quit".

 Requirements
 ------------